furyash/facial1/README.md

 # facial1
 Facial Landmark Detection

-	Detecting facial differences as well as eye and mouth states
+->Detecting facial differences as well as eye and mouth states